My thoughts today come via Jay-Z, Beach Chairs, and Happiness – III. The Structure of Happiness.

 Such may be the subjective longings that we have, especially for temporal things that can’t possibly satisfy the ultimate longings that we have.

 The highest level of thriving for a fish is in the water.
-This seems to be similar in concept to the idea of the author that happiness has an objective (rather than subjective) end.
+This seems to be similar to the idea of the author that happiness ultimately has an objective (rather than subjective) end.
 We are made for a particular kind of thriving.
-Even if we desired something else, that something else would actually be a greater limitation than we now enjoy, and it would eventually frustrate our thriving (or worse – destroy us).
+Even if we desired something else, that something else would actually be a greater limitation than we now enjoy, and it would eventually frustrate our thriving (or worse – destroy us) in this finite life.